-Join our fall edition of the Global Educator Challenge and compete against educators from all around the world!
-Contrary to the Spring edition which was open only to Certified Educators of The Fresh Connection, this edition you can be the captain of your own team!
-Surprise your peers in the field of Supply Chain Management related topics, from your own university or another one, with an invitation to join you in this exciting experience!
+Join this edition of the Global Educator Challenge and compete against educators from all around the world!
+You can be the captain of your own team with your colleagues or peers.
+Surprise them in the field of supply-chain-management-related topics with this year’s theme: supply chain resilience.

-This edition will be different as you can invite non-certified educators to your team.
-Invite your colleagues/peers to join you in this unique challenge!
-All you need is at least one educator (max. two) who is certified in The Fresh Connection business game, and two or three educators that are new to The Fresh Connection.
+All you need is at least one educator (max. two) who is certified in The Fresh Connection business game and two or three educators that are new to The Fresh Connection.
 A team should consist of at least four educators.

+The challenge will cover our learning solution: Supply Chain Resilience.
+This solution covers everything in creating a resilient supply chain.
 During six weeks, participants will play three rounds of the Ultimate Value Chain Experience in teams of four (maximum five).
 Participants get to run their own virtual company called The Fresh Connection, a manufacturer of fruit juices.
 Faced with declining performance, the management team must get the company back on track as quickly as possible.
-It is a high-pressure environment in which effective supply chain management is the key to success!
+It is a high-pressure environment where effective supply chain management is the key to success!

 Responsible for selecting the right suppliers and agreeing service-level agreements (SLAs) with suppliers, including possible collaboration options.

 Must decide on capacity in warehouses and production areas and approve investment in bottling lines and mixers.
 Can introduces various improvement projects.
 Has the ability to outsource outbound warehousing.

 Manages inventories (safety stock and lot size settings), production intervals and the frozen period of production.

 Agrees SLAs with customers, manages the product and customer portfolio, forecasts demand and can introduce collaboration concepts.